 Oneida County is a place for people who love the outdoors.
 Nearly a quarter of the land in the county is public, open for anyone to enjoy.
-These lands include more than 80,000 acres managed by Oneida County.
+These beautiful lands in Wisconsin’s Northwoods include more than 80,000 acres managed by Oneida County.
 This county-owned land is broken into three sections, called “blocks,” that are home to winding trails, wild streams and vast tracts of hardwoods.
 Here’s a quick guide to help you explore each section of this wild forest.

 The Enterprise block is a square section of county forestland that covers 20,000 acres in southeast Oneida County.
 The forest is a mix of hardwoods, aspen, oak, balsam fir and spruce trees, and it has a nice mix of recreation options.
 In the southwest corner of the block, you’ll find the Enterprise Campground and ATV trail.
 In all, the Enterprise block has 12 miles of off-road ATV trails.
 In the northeast corner of the block there’s also a fat bike and primitive ski trail.
 The Enterprise Block is bordered by Lincoln and Langlade County.
 See a map here.